airbnb/swift/swift.md

 }
 ```

+* **Avoid performing any meaningful or time-intensive work in `init()`.** Avoid doing things like opening database connections, making network requests, reading large amounts of data from disk, etc. Create something like a `start()` method if these things need to be done before an object is ready for use.

 * **Use functions instead of computed properties if they get to be complicated.** Also avoid didSet and willSet for the same reason.

 ```swift